ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `POST /api/2.0/ai/threads/create`

-Create
+Create a chat thread

-Creates a chat thread with a caller-supplied title.
-Use &#x60;open-or-create&#x60; instead when the title should be generated from the first user message.
+Creates a chat thread with a title supplied by the caller and returns it.
+A scoped thread requires that &#x60;entityId&#x60; names a room the caller can open, and a model has to resolve for the scope - an explicit &#x60;profileId&#x60;, or the room&#39;s &#x60;Chat&#x60; assignment - otherwise there is nothing to run the thread against and the call answers 404.
+In an agent room the agent&#39;s own assignment overrides any &#x60;profileId&#x60; sent with the request, so a thread there always starts on the agent&#39;s model.
+Use &#x60;POST api/2.0/ai/threads/open-or-create&#x60; instead when the title should be generated from the first user message.

 #### Parameters